- Adapting to Web Standards: CSS and Ajax for Big Sites

-- * could this be deferred?
+- Could this be deferred?

-- do I have a nagging sense of need for a new direction?
+- Do I have a nagging sense of need for a new direction?

-Read great works not derivatives.
+- Read great works, not derivatives.

-Take notes and review your notes
+- Take notes and review your notes.

-Dedicate time just to generating ideas then spend it on the Big 3.
+- Dedicate time just to generating ideas, then spend it on the Big 3.

-Find uninterrupted time.
+- Find uninterrupted time.

-Make morning pages write out pages of pure stream of consciousness, an act of unnecessary creating.
+- Make morning pages write out pages of pure stream of consciousness, an act of unnecessary creating.

 What do you do for yourself?

-Start a project que
+Start a project queue.

 Set time on the calendar.